SATAY-LL/LaanLab-SATAY-DataAnalysis/README.md

 4. S288C_reference_sequence_R64-2-1_20150113.fsa: Reference sequence for wild type cells of *S.Cerevisiae* from the S288C strain.
 5. E-MTAB-4885.WT1.bam_pergene.txt: This file is an example of how the result looks like after processing and can be used as a test file.
 It contains a list of all analyzed genes with the respective read and transposon counts.
 This file can be input in the statistics_pergene.py code.

-## Python notebooks
+## Python scripts and modules
-Currently the following notebooks are present:
+Data analysis created with python are located in the folder for python scripts.

-1. statistics_pergene.ipynb & statistics_pergene.py: This file reads all genes from the text file that is given as output from the Matlab code of Benoit.
-It takes the number of reads and transposons per gene normalized for the length of the gene and determine statistical values for this.
+Python functions are placed the python modules folder.

-## Matlab codes
+## Matlab codes for transposon mapping
 Currently the following Matlab codes and data files are present:

 1. tn_and_reads_per_gene.m: This inputs a .bam file and outputs the number of transposons and reads per gene.
 The output of this code can be used for python notebook 1.
 2. names.mat: Matlab data file with all genes names.
 This file is required for running the matlab code 1.
 3. yeastGFF.mat: Matlab data file with information about the genes.
 This file is required for running the matlab code 1.

-*Last updated: March 22, 2020*
+*Last updated: April 6, 2020*